jidemartins14-lab/Sales-performance-analysis/README.md

 - Microsoft Excel

 ## Project Overview
-This project analyses the monthly sales performance of a consumer electronics and furniture retailer, It explores trends, sales by region, sales by customer and customer behavior using pivot tables and interactive dashboards,
+This project analyses the monthly sales performance of a consumer electronics and furniture retailer.
+It explores trends, sales by region, sales by customer and customer behavior using pivot tables and interactive dashboards.

 ## What I Learned
 - How to clean messy data in excel using formulas and functions